SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 ### Environment

 For this exercise, you will work on an SAP AI Core and an SAP AI Launchpad instance.
-For information on how to provision them, please, check the prerequisites:
+For information on how to provision them, please, check point 0 of the prerequisites:

 1. [Prerequisites for Windows](../prerequisites/prerequisites_win.md#0-free-tier-plan-for-sap-ai-core-and-sap-ai-launchpad)
 2. [Prerequisites for Linux/MacOS](../prerequisites/prerequisites.md#0-free-tier-plan-for-sap-ai-core-and-sap-ai-launchpad)

-### Exercise Instructions
+### Exercise instructions

 1. **Setup prerequisites**.
 Please, refer to the links reported below:
     1. [Prerequisites for Windows](../prerequisites/prerequisites_win.md)